meashu31/AIML-Capstone-CV9/README.md

 ### Step 3 : Model Building

 * Two models with MobileNet as backbone were explored
-* [SegNet](https://arxiv.org/pdf/1511.00561.pdf) was explored by movifng the encoder to Level 3, to optimize the resource utilization
+* [SegNet](https://arxiv.org/pdf/1511.00561.pdf) was explored by moving the encoder to Level 3, to optimize the resource utilization
-* [U-Net](https://arxiv.org/pdf/1505.04597.pdf) ,which is a common architecture for biomedical imaging architecture was explored
+* [U-Net](https://arxiv.org/pdf/1505.04597.pdf) ,which is a common architecture for biomedical imaging architecture, was explored

 #### Results
 * [Pneumonia Prediction Based on SegNet](https://github.com/meashu31/AIML-Capstone-CV9/blob/master/Segnet_Model_Pneumonia.ipynb)